Minowani's Writings

 SN36.6

-'Not having learned, almsmen, a commoner being touched by a sufferable feeling grieves, is in misery, wails, beats the chest, laments, meets with bewilderment.
-He feels two feelings: and a bodily and a mental.
-Just as if, almsmen, a man would be pierced with a spike.
+'Not having learned, almsmen, the commoner being touched by a feeling to suffer grieves, is in misery, wails, beats the chest, laments, meets with bewilderment.
+He gets to feel two feelings: and a bodily and a mental.
+Therefor also as, almsmen, a man would be pierced with a spike.
 That with this, along the piercing, he would be pierced by a second spike.
-Because so, almsmen, that man feels the feeling by two spikes.
-Just so now, almsmen, not having learned a commoner being touched by a sufferable feeling grieves, is in misery, wails, beats the chest, laments, meets with bewilderment.
-He feels two feelings: and a bodily and a mental.
-Just like that but now being touched by a sufferable feeling; resistance is.
-That with this, with sufferable feeling, resistance; what to sufferable feeling the tendency for resistance is, that lies dormant.
-He, being touched by a sufferable feeling, welcomes the happiness by lust.
+Because so, almsmen, that man gets to feel the feeling by two spikes.
+OK just so, almsmen, not having learned the commoner being touched by a feeling to suffer grieves, is in misery, wails, beats the chest, laments, meets with bewilderment.
+He gets to feel two feelings: and a bodily and a mental.
+OK just like that yet being touched by a feeling to suffer; resistance is.
+That with this, with a feeling to suffer, resistance; what to a feeling to suffer the tendency for resistance is, that lies dormant.
+He, being touched by a feeling to suffer, welcomes the happiness by lust.

-For he doesn't, almsmen, know.
-A commoner has not learned the going out of sufferable feeling other than from happiness by lust.
-For that he has been pleased with happiness by lust and what to happy feeling the tendency for passion is, that lies dormant.
-He essentially not knows 'and the rise', 'and the setting', 'and the sweetness', 'and the wretchedness', 'and the going out' of those feelings.
-For he essentially not understood 'and the rise', 'and the setting', 'and the sweetness', 'and the wretchedness', 'and the going out' of those feelings, what to neither-sufferable-nor-happy feeling the tendency for not-knowing is that lies dormant.
-That if happiness is the feeling he feels, he feels this one linked.
-If suffering is the feeling he feels, he feels this one linked.
-If neither-suffering-nor-happiness is the feeling he feels, he feels this one linked.
-This is called, almsmen, a commoner who has not learned: linked 'with birth', 'with oldness', 'with death', 'with sorrows', 'with lamentations', 'with sufferings', 'with distresses', 'with unrests'; 'linked from suffering' I say.
+For he, almsmen, doesn't know.
+The commoner has not learned the going out of a feeling to suffer other than from the happiness by lust.
+For that he has been pleased with happiness by lust and what by a feeling to be happy the tendency for passion is, that lies dormant.
+He essentially not knows and the rise, and the setting, and the sweetness, and the wretchedness, and the going out of those feelings.
+For he essentially not understood and the rise, and the setting, and the sweetness, and the wretchedness, and the going out of those feelings, what to a feeling neither happily nor sufferingly the tendency for not knowing is that lies dormant.
+That if he gets to feel a feeling happily, he gets to feel this linked.
+If he gets to feel a feeling sufferingly, he gets to feel this linked.
+If he gets to feel a feeling neither happily nor sufferingly, he gets to feel this linked.
+This is called, almsmen, 'the commoner who has not learned: linked with birth, with oldness, with death, with sorrows, with lamentations, with sufferings, with distresses, with unrests; linked to suffering' I say.

-But now having learned, almsmen, a disciple of nobleness being touched by a sufferable feeling grieves not, is not in misery, wails not, not beats the chest, laments not, not meets with bewilderment; he feels one feeling: bodily, not mental.
-Just as if, almsmen, a man would be pierced with a spike.
+OK and having learned, almsmen, the hearer of what is noble being touched by feeling to suffer grieves not, is not in misery, wails not, not beats the chest, laments not, not meets with bewilderment; he gets to feel one feeling: bodily, not mental.
+Therefor also as, almsmen, a man would be pierced with a spike.
 That with this, after piercing, he would not be pierced by a second spike.
-Because so, almsmen, that man feels the feeling by one spike.
-Just so now, almsmen, having learned a disciple of nobleness being touched by a sufferable feeling grieves not, is not in misery, wails not, not beats the chest, laments not, not meets with bewilderment; he feels one feeling: bodily, not mental.
-Just like that but now being touched by a sufferable feeling; resistance is not.
-That with this, with sufferable feeling, no resistance; what to sufferable feeling the tendency for resistance is, that does not lie dormant.
-He, being touched by a sufferable feeling, does not welcome the happiness by lust.
+Because so, almsmen, that man gets to feel the feeling by one spike.
+OK just so, almsmen, having learned the hearer of what is noble being touched by a feeling to suffer grieves not, is not in misery, wails not, not beats the chest, laments not, not meets with bewilderment; he gets to feel one feeling: bodily, not mental.
+OK just like that yet being touched by a feeling to suffer; resistance is not.
+That with this, with a feeling to suffer, no resistance; what to a feeling to suffer the tendency for resistance is, that does not lie dormant.
+He, being touched by a feeling to suffer, does not welcome the happiness by lust.

-For he does, almsmen, know.
-A disciple of nobleness has learned the going out of sufferable feeling other than from happiness by lust.
-For that he has not been welcoming the happiness by lust; what to happy feeling the tendency for passion is, that does not lie dormant.
-He essentially knows: 'and the rise', 'and the setting', 'and the sweetness', 'and the wretchedness', 'and the going out' of those feelings.
-For he essentially understood 'and the rise', 'and the setting', 'and the sweetness', 'and the wretchedness', 'and the going out' of those feelings, what to neither-sufferable-nor-happy feeling the tendency for not-knowing is that does not lie dormant.
-That if happiness is the feeling he feels, he feels this one unlinked.
-If suffering is the feeling he feels, he feels this one unlinked.
-If neither-suffering-nor-happiness is the feeling he feels, he feels this one unlinked.
-This is called, almsmen, a disciple of nobleness who has learned: unlinked 'with birth', 'with oldness', 'with death', 'with sorrows', 'with lamentations', 'with sufferings', 'with distresses', 'with unrests'; 'unlinked from suffering' I say.
+For he, almsmen, does know.
+The hearer of what is noble has learned the going out of a feeling to suffer other than from happiness by lust.
+For that he has not been welcoming the happiness by lust; what by a feeling to be happy the tendency for passion is, that does not lie dormant.
+He essentially knows: and the rise, and the setting, and the sweetness, and the wretchedness, and the going out of those feelings.
+For he essentially understood and the rise, and the setting, and the sweetness, and the wretchedness, and the going out of those feelings, what to a feeling neither happily nor sufferingly the tendency for not knowing is that does not lie dormant.
+That if he gets to feel a feeling happily, he gets to feel this unlinked.
+If he gets to feel a feeling sufferingly, he gets to feel this unlinked.
+If he gets to feel a feeling neither happily nor sufferingly, he gets to feel this unlinked.
+This is called, almsmen, 'the hearer of what is noble who has learned: unlinked with birth, with oldness, with death, with sorrows, with lamentations, with sufferings, with distresses, with unrests; unlinked to suffering' I say.

-This now is, almsmen, the distinction, this is the peculiarity, this is making the difference for a learned disciple of nobleness with a not learned commoner.'
+OK this, almsmen, is the distinction, this is the peculiarity, this is making the difference for the learned hearer of what is noble with the not learned commoner.'

-And this, of the steadfast with a commoner,
+And this, of the steadfast with the commoner,

 is the great distinction of wholesomeness.